Force and Pressure Class 8

 3. Gripping: Friction between our hands and objects allows us to grip and hold things securely.

 e) Reducing Friction: In some cases, reducing friction is desirable.
-Lubricants like oil, grease, or wax are used to minimize friction between surfaces.
+Lubricants like oil, grease, or wax are used to minimise friction between surfaces.
 For instance, oiling the parts of a machine reduces friction and wear.

 f) Importance: Frictional force is crucial for stability, control, and safety.
 Without friction, walking would be challenging, driving vehicles would be hazardous, and objects could not be held firmly.